wmcadigital/wmca-design-system/doc/contributing/css.md

 # Linting

-To ensure code quality and consistency in our Sass files we check that certain style rules are followed using a project [YAML file](../../../config/.sass-lint.yml)
+To ensure code quality and consistency in our Sass files we check that certain style rules are followed using a project [YAML file](../../../master/.sass-lint.yml)

 As we're using node-sass parser to parse our scss files, the package of choice is [sass-lint](https://github.com/sasstools/sass-lint).

-See [testing and linting](../testing-and-linting.md) for more information.
+See [linting](../contributing/testing-and-linting.md) for more information.

 ## Running the lint task